West Cross (electoral ward)

-West Cross is the name of an electoral ward in the Mumbles community and a suburb in the City and County of Swansea, Wales, UK.
+West Cross is an electoral ward in the Mumbles community and a suburb in the City and County of Swansea, Wales, UK.
 The ward falls within the Mumbles community.

 The electoral ward consists of some or all of the following areas: Manselfield, Norton, West Cross, Mumbles and Newton, in the parliamentary constituency of Gower.
 It is bordered by the wards of Mayals to the north; Swansea Bay to the east; Oystermouth and Newton to the south; and Bishopston to the west.

 2008 Swansea Council election

-The turnout for the 2008 local council elections for West Cross was 47.19%.
+The turnout for the 2008 local council elections for West Cross was 47%.
 The results were: